devtomtom/setups/docs/Sublime_Text_3.md

 - [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): As the name says, it highlights the brackets such as `[]`, `{}` in your code which is pretty helpful.

 - [DocBlockr](https://packagecontrol.io/packages/DocBlockr) is pretty convenient in terms of API documentation.
-Just type `/]()` then the *Enter*-key and the parameters parsed and some documentation is added automatically.
+Just type `/**` then the *Enter*-key and the parameters are parsed and some documentation is added automatically.

 - [ESLint](https://packagecontrol.io/packages/ESLint) & [SublimeLinter-jshint](https://packagecontrol.io/packages/SublimeLinter-jshint)